architdate/PKHeX-Auto-Legality-Mod/README.md

 ## Maintainers

 Just me right now, but if you want to contribute, feel free to contact me on Discord at thecommondude#8240

+## Credits
+- IV to PID conversion code taken [RNGReporter](https://github.com/Admiral-Fish/RNGReporter) by [Admiral-Fish](https://github.com/Admiral-Fish) which is under the GNU General Public License v2.0.
+- kwsch for the original PKHeX repository.